Mental Health Facilities in Vermont

 Ayers Brook - Randolph, VT

-Ayers Brook is a mental health facility in Randolph, VT, located at 35 Ayers Brook Road, P. o.
+Ayers Brook is a mental health clinic in Randolph, VT, located at 35 Ayers Brook Road, P. o.
 Box G, 5060 zip code area.
 Ayers Brook provides outpatient treatment.
-Ayers Brook provides activity therapy, trauma therapy and integrated dual diagnosis disorder treatment to young adults and children / adolescents.
-Ayers Brook also supports children/adolescents with serious emotional disturbance, patients with eating disorders and people with trauma.
-Additional services offered by Ayers Brook consist of psychosocial rehabilitation services, case management and supported employment.
+Ayers Brook offers trauma therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to children / adolescents and young adults.
+Ayers Brook also supports people requiring dual diagnosis treatment, transitional age young adults and children/adolescents with serious emotional disturbance.
+Additional services offered at Ayers Brook include supported employment, suicide prevention services and court-ordered outpatient treatment.

 Clara Martin Center - Randolph, VT

-Clara Martin Center is one of mental health facilities in Randolph, Vermont, located at 11 Main Street, 5060 zip code.
-Clara Martin Center provides outpatient treatment.
-Clara Martin Center provides trauma therapy, activity therapy and psychotropic medication to children / adolescents, young adults and seniors 65 or older.
-Clara Martin Center also supports transitional age young adults, clients referred from the court/judicial system and people requiring dual diagnosis treatment.
-Additional services provided at Clara Martin Center include case management, court-ordered outpatient treatment and psychosocial rehabilitation services.
+Clara Martin Center is a mental health treatment clinic in Randolph, Vermont, located at 24 South Main Street, in the 5060 zip code.
+Clara Martin Center provides partial hospitalization/day treatment and outpatient treatment.
+Clara Martin Center provides dialectical behavior therapy, couples/family therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
+Clara Martin Center also supports people requiring dual diagnosis treatment and people with PTSD.
+Additional services provided by Clara Martin Center consist of suicide prevention services, chronic disease/illness management and diet and exercise counseling.

 Inpatient vs Outpatient Mental Health Treatment in Vermont